-Danish Siddiqui’s family to move International Criminal Court against Taliban
+Slain photographer Danish Siddiqui’s family to move against Taliban in International Criminal Court

 The news agency could not verify all the details that led to the journalist’s death, but a ballistic expert had confirmed that Siddiqui was shot multiple times after he was killed.

-Another investigation done by The New York Times had said that Siddiqui’s body was badly mutilated while in the custody of the Taliban.
+An investigation by The New York Times had said that Siddiqui’s body was badly mutilated while in the custody of the Taliban.

 The report had quoted an unidentified Indian official saying that the photojournalist’s body had nearly a dozen bullet wounds and tyre marks on the face and chest.
-The Taliban had denied claims that Siddiqui had been killed by them knowingly.
+The Taliban had denied claims that they had killed Siddiqui knowingly.